onehashai/onehash-connect/templates/zerver/integrations/jira-plugin.md

 #### SSL setup

-As Zulip is using a StartCOM SSL certificate that is not recognized by default in the Java installation shipped with Jira, you will need to tell Jira about the certificate.
+As Connect is using a StartCOM SSL certificate that is not recognized by default in the Java installation shipped with Jira, you will need to tell Jira about the certificate.